During PhD Phase

 Write a Cover Letter

-Sed sapien metus.
-Briefly state why your paper suits this journal, highlight novelty, and confirm it is not under simultaneous review elsewhere.
+Briefly state why your paper is a strong fit for this journal, highlight the novelty of your contribution, and confirm explicitly that the manuscript is not under simultaneous review at any other publication.

 Submit via Online Portal

-Pellentesque non dignissim neque.
-Most journals use ScholarOne or Editorial Manager.
-Complete all metadata fields carefully before final submission.
+Most journals use ScholarOne or Editorial Manager for submissions.
+Complete all metadata fields keywords, author details, highlights carefully and accurately before finalising your submission.

 Understanding Review Outcomes